-Squirrels are cute and fuzzy creatures that are enjoyable to watch as they scamper around outside.
-However, when they find their way into your attic, they can cause significant damage and pose a health risk to you and your family.
+Squirrels are adorable and fluffy creatures to watch as they run around outside.
+When they get into your attic, though, they may wreak major damage and pose a health danger to you and your family.
 Here are a few signs that you may have squirrels in your attic:

-If you suspect that you have squirrels in your attic, it's important to take action as soon as possible.
-Squirrels can cause significant damage to your home and pose a health risk to you and your family.
-Contact a professional squirrel removal service to safely and effectively remove the squirrels from your attic.
+If you suspect squirrels are living in your attic, you should act immediately as possible.
+Squirrels can cause damage on your property and pose a health risk to you and your family.
+To safely and successfully remove squirrels from your attic, contact a professional squirrel removal service.

 Critter Stop helps you put a stop to your critter problem in a safe way.
 We also offer the following services: